dry/lfe-elli-example/README.md

 ## Running It

-The skeleton and supporting files for this application were generated with [lfetool](https://github.com/lfe/lfetool).
+The skeleton and supporting files for this application were generated with [lfetool](https://github.com/lfe/lfetool) so make sure that's installed.
 The Makefile has a shell target so all you have to do is:

 ```shell
     $ make shell